jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

 Create a form with 3 inputs, one for image, name and price as well as a submit button.
 Store the values of each input in it's own slice of component state.
 Remember to create controlled inputs.
 Your form element should take an event listener that runs a helper function called `handleSubmit` Create your `handleSubmit` function.
-Your handleSubmit function should create a `payload` object based on the component state for image,name and price.
-Then it should dispatch the `addProduct` thunk from your product.js file in your store.
-Finally, it should navigate to the route '/'.
+In your handleSubmit function create a `payload` object based on the component state which contains the image, name and price.
+It should dispatch the `addProduct` thunk from your product.js file in your store with values from the payload.
+Finally, it should navigate to the route '/' which renders all of the products.

+![create-product][add-product-3]

+**Congratulations!** You have created a full data flow from React Component, to Redux, to Express, to Postgres!

+## Bonus One

+Delete a product using the button in the `ProductDetail` component, redux, and the delete route on your backend.
+You should use the product id for this one.

+## Bonus Two

+Create an UpdateComponent component and code the complete data flow to update the title and/or price of a product using it's id.

 [devtools-1]: https://jd-image-upload.s3.amazonaws.com/devtools-initialstate.png
 [reducer-1]: https://jd-image-upload.s3.amazonaws.com/get-all-products-norm.png